Society of Professional Economists: Annual dinners

 SPE annual dinners attract high-profile national and international guest speakers.
 Past speakers have included Mark Carney, Sir John Vickers, Sir Gus O’Donnell, Sir Howard Davies, Jean-Claude Trichet, Mario Draghi, William C Dudley, Axel Weber, Christian Noyer and James Bullard.
 The guest speaker for 2019 was George Osborne.

 Masterclasses

 Masterclasses on current issues and new developments contribute to continuing professional development.
 Members use these events to refresh or update their knowledge, and provide further opportunities to get to know other members and build networks.

 Professional development

 The SPE runs a Continuous Professional Development Programme and a series of masterclasses presented by leading lights in their field.

 Recruitment

 The SPE has an active jobs board.
-A large number of employers and recruiters advertise job opportunities for economists through the society.
+A large number of employers and recruiters advertise job opportunities for economists through the society, including a monthly email of listings.

-The Rybzcynski prize
+Rybzcynski prize

 This prize is awarded annually by the society to the author of the year's best piece of writing on an issue of importance to professional economists.
+Tad Rybzcynski (1923-1998) was famous for developing a theorem concerning how changes in an endowment affect output and prices.

-Publications
+Publications and podcasts

-The society produces a monthly newsletter, book reviews, a regular salary survey and reports and webcasts from its events.
+The Society produces a monthly newsletter, regular book reviews, an annual salary survey, alongside reports from and webcasts about its events.
+In addition, there are regular interviews with leading economists in the UK and overseas on a wide range of topics, which are recorded and stored on the SPE website.